English Speaking Test for RPGs

 How will I get my results?

-You will get your results through the online feedback system.
+You will get your results through the Online Feedback System.
 Please note that accounts are not created on the system until you have results to show.
 This means you will not be able to access the system until your results are available.

 Are there any fees?